 If you suspect that you might need a hearing aid, you will first need to have a hearing evaluation.
 At the time of your hearing evaluation, a case history will be taken to determine the extent to which your hearing problem impacts your day-to-day life as well as the lives of your family members.
-Your hearing specialist will review your general health history and ask when and how the hearing loss started, if there is ringing in your ears (tinnitus), and if you experience dizziness.
+Your audiologist will review your general health history and ask when and how the hearing loss started, if there is ringing in your ears (tinnitus), and if you experience dizziness.

 A hearing screening is a quick test to see if you need a more comprehensive hearing test.
 Adults may have hearing screenings as part of their annual checkup or as part of a workplace health evaluation.